NG-NEST/ng-nest/lib/ng-nest/ui/highlight/docs/readme.en_US.md

 Web code highlighted, encapsulating `prismjs` as angular components.

-> The component does not rely directly on `prismjs`, and the corresponding dependency needs to be added manually in `angular.json` when used.
+> The component does not directly depend on `prismjs`, and when using it, you need to manually add the corresponding dependency in angular.json (refer to the `angular.json` configuration for ` prismjs` in the `ng-nest` source code).

 ## Used alone